gokhangultan/vallet/README.md

 ## Getting Started 🖱️

-To get started you can simply clone this `ecommerce-demo` repository and install the dependencies.
+To get started you can simply clone this `vallet` repository and install the dependencies.

-Clone the `gokhan-ecommerce` repository using git:
+Clone the `vallet` repository using git:

 ```bash
 git clone https://github.com/gokhangultan/vallet